 - 1. To maintain ISO 17025 accredited status for performance testing of evidential breath alcohol testing instruments installed in Garda stations by Bureau scientists.
 (Point 2 of 5 year objectives) - 2.
 To continue to support the Gardaí in the operation of the EBT instruments in Garda stations.
-(Point 1 of 5 year objectives) - 3.
-To maintain ISO 17025 accredited status for performance testing of roadside breath alcohol testing devices by Bureau scientists.
+(Point 1 of 5 year objectives) - To maintain ISO 17025 accredited status for performance testing of roadside breath alcohol testing devices by Bureau scientists.
 (Point 2 of 5 year objectives) - 4.
-To continue to support the mandatory alcohol testing legislation and to replacement roadside breath alcohol testing devices with Dräger 7510 devices.
+To continue to support the mandatory alcohol testing legislation with Dräger 7510 devices.
 (Point 1 of 5 year objectives) - 5.
 To support the training of Garda operators in the use of Evidential Breath Testing instruments.
 (Point 6 of 5 year objectives) - 6.
-To maintain the Laboratory Information Management system for PDT devices and to develop an in-house IT Solutions for EBT management and scheduling.
+To maintain the Laboratory Information Management system for PBT devices and to develop an in-house IT Solutions for EBT management and scheduling.
 (Point 1 of 5 year objectives) - 7.
 To access the need to tender for replacement of Evidential Breath Testing instruments type. - 8.
-To assess technologies used for stationary and mobile evidential breath alcohol testing.
+To assess technologies used for stationary and mobile evidential breath alcohol testing. - 9.
+To support the Irish Aviation Authority alcohol testing scheme by maintaining and calibration of Dräger 7510 devices for that purpose.